BYU vs. UAB Independence Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- BYU has combined with its opponents to put up more than 54.5 points in five of 12 games this season.
+- BYU has combined with its opponents to score more than 54.5 points in five of 12 games this season.

+- UAB's games have gone over 54.5 points in four of 11 chances this season.

+- The combined points per game average of the two teams, 62.9, is 8.4 points above Saturday's over/under.

-- The two teams combine to score 62.9 points per game, 8.4 more than the total in this contest.
+- The 47.1 combined points per game that these two squads have allowed this season are 7.4 fewer than the 54.5 over/under in this contest.

-- These two squads combine to surrender 47.1 points per game, 7.4 fewer than this contest's over/under.

-- In 2021, games involving the Blazers have averaged a total of 50.1 points, 4.4 fewer than this game's set over/under.
+- The 50.1 PPG average total in Blazers games this season is 4.4 points fewer than this game's over/under.

 BYU Stats and Trends

-- BYU has five wins against the spread in 12 games this season.

-- The Cougars have been favored by 7 points or more six times this season and have covered the spread in two of them.
+- The Cougars have covered the spread twice this season when favored by 7 points or more (in six chances).

-- BYU's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).
+- BYU has hit the over in 41.7% of its opportunities this year (five times over 12 games with a set point total).

-- When BYU records more than 22.8 points, it is 5-5 against the spread and 9-1 overall.
+- When BYU puts up more than 22.8 points, it is 5-5 against the spread and 9-1 overall.

 - The Cougars have 11 giveaways this season, while the Blazers have 19 takeaways .